Nets-Platform-Enablement/tf-module-aws-infra-pipeline/README.md

 ## Notes

+- After initial deployment, the *CodeStar connection* needs to be [manually activated](https://eu-central-1.console.aws.amazon.com/codesuite/settings/connections), also ensure *AWS Connector for GitHub* has access to the repository you're deploying.
 - The CodeBuild -project created by this module will by default get following AWS managed policices:
   - IAMFullAccess
   - AWSKeyManagementServicePowerUser